caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 </script>
 ~~~

-# Part 2.5: Using an existing Web Component
+# Part 2.6: Using an existing Web Components

-1. Extend the HTML elements available
+1. They extend the HTML elements available
-2. Implement components as JavaScript Modules
+2. They are implement components as JavaScript Modules

-# Part 2.5: CL-web-components
+# Part 2.6: CL-web-components

 - CL-web-components, a collection of web components designed for Caltech Library
+- Right now they are experimental and subject to change
+- They are intended to grow as our design requirements formalize
 - Use your web browser retrieve the latest release

 <https://github.com/caltechlibrary/CL-web-components/releases>

-# Part 2.5: Copy the web components to the modules directory
+# Part 2.6: Copy the web components to the modules directory

 - Unzip just the JavaScript files
 - Move the JavaScript files in the zip file to `htdocs2/modules/`.